Launching Price Feeds with Phala¶

 Access Aggregator Contract¶

 Next, this tutorial will demonstrate interacting with the newly deployed aggregator contract.
-Make sure that your MetaMask wallet is connected to your EVM appchain.
-You can add your appchain to your MetaMask by pressing Add to MetaMask on your dashboard on the Tanssi DApp.
+Make sure that your MetaMask wallet is connected to your EVM network.
+You can add your network to your MetaMask by pressing Add to MetaMask on your dashboard on the Tanssi dApp.

 Paste the aggregator contract into a new file in Remix and compile it.